iShares Gold Trust Micro (NYSEARCA:IAUM) Sees Unusually-High Trading Volume

-Shares of iShares Gold Trust Micro (NYSEARCA:IAUM – Get Rating) saw unusually-strong trading volume on Wednesday .
-Approximately 822,245 shares changed hands during trading, an increase of 29% from the previous session’s volume of 637,760 shares.The stock last traded at $20.19 and had previously closed at $20.20.
+iShares Gold Trust Micro (NYSEARCA:IAUM – Get Rating) saw strong trading volume on Wednesday .
+822,245 shares traded hands during mid-day trading, an increase of 29% from the previous session’s volume of 637,760 shares.The stock last traded at $20.19 and had previously closed at $20.20.

 iShares Gold Trust Micro Company Profile